hapi-server/data-specification/HAPI-data-access-spec.md

 | units          | string                        | **Optional** The units for the bins.                          |
 | description    | string                        | **Optional** Brief comment explaining what the bins represent.|

+Note that some dimensions of a multi-dimensional parameter may not represent binned data.
+Each dimension must be described in the 'bins' object, but any dimension not representing binned data should indicate this by using '"centers": null' and not including the 'ranges' attribute.

 **Example**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~